Ahmadgoma/attendance-system/README.md

 Attendance System Sample

 This is a system to help managers oversee when employees check in and out at work.
-The task is divided into two main features.

 ## Getting Started